cdbbnnyCode/modpack-installer/README.md

 * Next, it runs [`forge_install.py`](/forge_install.py) to install Forge.
 This script downloads the requested version of the Forge installer and uses the [`ForgeHack.java`](/ForgeHack.java) program to bypass the install GUI and install directly to the user's *main* `.minecraft` folder.
+  * The Fabric installer has command-line options to install the client directly, so `fabric_install.py` directly runs the installer.
 * Next, it uses the [`mod_download.py`](/mod_download.py) script to download the required mods into the `.modcache` folder.
 The downloader script also generates a list of the mod jar files that are used by the modpack.
 The installer script then uses this list to create symbolic links to each mod.
 This reduces total disk usage when multiple modpacks use the same mod.
-* Finally, the installer copies all of the folders in `overrides` from the unzipped modpack folder into the `.minecraft` folder.
+* Finally, the installer copies all of the folders in `overrides` from the unzipped modpack folder into the modpack's `.minecraft` folder.

 #### The `clean.py` script
 This script is intended to upgrade modpacks created with previous versions of the installer